Alcoholic liver disease is a spectrum of conditions a person can develop as a result of alcohol abuse.

 - Pale or clay-colored stools

 The final stages of alcohol liver disease can cause liver cirrhosis and what is called end-stage liver disease (ESLD).
-ESLD is characterized by a liver that is so damaged by alcohol that the only option for a patient to survive is generally a liver transplant.

 The diagnostic process to detect alcohol liver disease can involve checking for a number of different signs.
 Generally, a doctor will begin with a physical exam.
 They will look for some of the more obvious visual signs of alcohol liver disease, such as swelling, jaundice, shrunken testicles, and other visual indicators that a person may have alcohol liver disease.